Kraljic Matrix: the Basics and Example

 Join the Toolshero community

 1. Caniels, M. C. J., & Gelderman, C. (2005).
 Purchasing strategies in the Kraljic matrix — a power and dependence perspective.
-Journal of Purchasing and Supply Management, 11, 141–155. → Deepens the model with factors such as power and dependence between buyer and supplier; helps to show that not every relationship is “one size fits all”.
+Journal of Purchasing and Supply Management, 11, 141–155. → This study deepens the model with factors such as power and dependence between buyer and supplier; helps to show that not every relationship is “one size fits all”.

 2. Hesping, F., & Schiele, H. (2016).
 Matching tactical sourcing levers with the Kraljic matrix.
-Journal of Supply Chain Management, 52(2), 18–36. → Investigates whether and how different tactics are used per quadrant of the matrix — important to enrich your article with empirical evidence rather than just theory.
+Journal of Supply Chain Management, 52(2), 18–36. → This artcile investigates whether and how different tactics are used per quadrant of the matrix — important to enrich your article with empirical evidence rather than just theory.

 3. Kraljic, P. (1983).
 Purchasing must become supply management.
 Harvard Business Review, 61(5), 109-117. → The classic and original source of the matrix.
-Indispensable for truly understanding the basic principles and rationale behind the model.
+The model requires this information to understand its fundamental concepts and operational logic.

 5. Monczka, R. M., Handfield, R. B., Giunipero, L. C., & Patterson, J. L. (2022).
 Purchasing and Supply Chain Management.
-MA: Cengage. → Provides an up-to-date overview of purchasing strategies, risk management, and supplier relationships—which puts the Kraljic matrix in context and makes it relevant to modern supply chains.
+MA: Cengage. → This article presents current information about purchasing methods and risk management and supplier connection which establishes the Kraljic matrix as a useful tool for contemporary supply chain operations.

 6. Montgomery, R. T., & Weinberg, C. B. (2018).
 A quantified Kraljic Portfolio Matrix: Using decision analysis to support purchasing decisions.
 Journal of Supply Chain Decisions, 4(1), 22–38. → Shows how to quantify the matrix and use it more objectively for strategic purchasing — super useful if you want to help your readers apply the Kraljic matrix in practice.